Jollywatt/typst-fletcher/src/main.typ

 /// Draw a labelled node in an diagram which can connect to edges.
 ///
 /// - pos (point): Dimensionless "elastic coordinates" `(x, y)` of the node.
-The
-///  coordinates are usually integers, but can be fractional.
 ///
 ///  See the `diagram()` options to control the physical scale of elastic
 ///  coordinates.
 ///
 /// - label (content): Content to display inside the node.
 /// - inset (length, auto): Padding between the node's content and its bounding
 ///  box or bounding circle.
-If `auto`, defaults to the `node-inset` option of
-///  `diagram()`.
 /// - outset (length, auto): Margin between the node's bounds to the anchor
 ///  points for connecting edges.
 ///
-///  This does not affect node layout, only how edges connect to the node.
+///  This does not affect node layout, only how closely edges connect to the
+///  node.
 ///
 /// - shape (rect, circle, function, auto): Shape to draw for the node.
 If
 ///  `auto`, one of `rect` or `circle` is chosen depending on the aspect ratio